 Led by skilled guides, explore the rainforest to find many different animals and plants.
 You’re likely to see spider monkeys, howler monkeys, tamarins, peccary, and a diversity of different birds.
 You will also enjoy stunning scenery of the Tambopata region.

 The Refugio Amazonas Lodge offers a fantastic experience for a 3 or 4-day tour of the Amazon Rainforest.

 This is a comfortable lodge in the buffer zone of the wildlife-rich Tambopata National Reserve.
 Enjoy guided small-group expeditions in the Peruvian Amazon.

 The lodge offers one of the only children’s trails in the Amazon, which makes it a great place for families with small children.

 Enjoy a canopy tower to spot toucans, parrots and other birds flying over the rainforest canopy.

 You will also visit small claylicks and have a chance to visit a large macaw claylick.
-Pick from a range of activity options offered from the Refugio Amazonas, including the canopy tower, ethnobotanical trail, jungle mountain biking, lake visits and kayaking.
+Pick from a range of activity options offered from the Refugio Amazonas.
+These include the canopy tower, ethnobotanical trail, lake visits and a number of others.

 The Posada Amazonas Lodge

-A community-owned lodge near a fantastic lake for spotting endangered giant river otters, the Posada Amazonas is a great rainforest lodge for a 3 or 4-day experience of the Amazon Rainforest.
+The Posada Amazonas is a community-owned lodge near a fantastic lake for spotting endangered giant river otters.
+The lodge is a great option for a 3 or 4-day experience of the Amazon Rainforest.

 Enjoy guided tours led by members of the Ese-Eja community to explore the surrounding rainforest.
-See several different monkeys, colorful birds, different reptiles, amphibians, tall rainforest trees and delicate flowers.
+See several different monkeys, colorful birds, different reptiles and amphibians.
+You will also find tall rainforest trees and delicate flowers.